tqviet1503/TQViet1503/README.md

 ## 🚀 About Me

-- 🎓 **4th-year Computer and Embedded Systems Engineering student** at Ho Chi Minh City University of Science (HCMUS)
+- 🎓 **4th-year student majoring in Computer and Embedded Systems** at Ho Chi Minh City University of Science (HCMUS)
-- 🔬 **Currently exploring:** Embedded Systems, IoT Development, and Real-time Systems
+- 🔬 **Currently exploring:** Embedded Systems and IoT Development
 - 🌱 **Learning:** Advanced microcontroller programming, RTOS, and hardware-software integration
 - 📖 **Passionate about:** Continuous learning through technical literature and innovation
 - 🎯 **Goal:** Contributing to cutting-edge embedded technology solutions